stephaniecrocker91/rock-paper-scissors/README.md

 <img src="assets/images/js-validator.png" width="800px">

 Most of these were due to having not put "let" before.
-Once thes bugs were fixed...
+Once these bugs were fixed...

 <img src="assets/images/js-validator-2.png" width="800px">